Seiyial/NGINX-Builder/README.md

 # NGINX Builder

+`Archived` for now because for most cases we can just `sudo apt install nginx-extras`.
+Plus this is only half complete.

 Manage your NGINX servers like they were server code (because in many cases they are).
 Have them version controlled with a one-command deploy.
 Read on to find out how.

 ## Installation